 This tour is a shortened version of the SCMD tour also following this route.
 It excludes the one private wildlife lodge, still incorporates the Kruger Park with it's amazing wildlife, Mpumalanga with mountains, valleys, waterfalls, pockets of primal forests, mangrove forests and sub-tropical vegetation, the Kingdom of Swaziland, one of only three sovereign Kingdoms left in Africa, and the diverse KwaZulu-Natal with habitats such as lakes, rivers, dune forests, beaches and mangrove forests.

-It incorporates the Kruger Park with it's amazing wildlife, Mpumalanga with mountains, valleys, waterfalls, pockets of primal forests, mangrove forests and sub-tropical vegetation, the Kingdom of Swaziland, one of only three sovereign Kingdoms left in Africa, and the diverse KwaZulu-Natal with habitats such as lakes, rivers, dune forests, beaches, mangrove forests.
+This tour combines South Africa's finest safari areas, blended with the rugged beauty so synonymous with the continent.
+It incorporates the Kruger Park with it's amazing wildlife, mountains, valleys, waterfalls, primal forests, mangrove forests and sub-tropical vegetation, the Kingdom of Swaziland and the diverse KwaZulu-Natal.

 At Southern Circle Tours & Safaris we offer a comprehensive array of guided tours and longer packages.
 From a countrywide network of scheduled tours with guaranteed departures, specialised group travel and tailor-made itinerary design, to your dream wedding package that will be the envy of your friends!
 We arrange your entire holiday from the time you arrive with us in Africa until you unfortunately have to return home.